Your hair feels greasy, and there are flakes on your shoulders. But is it dandruff, or hair wax?

 Instead, when used in excess, you might see or feel a greasy build up on the hair and scalp.

-Dandruff however, is characterised by large clusters of shed skin cells in your hair.
+Dandruff however, is characterized by large clusters of shed skin cells in your hair.
 The flakes can have a white or yellowish appearance.

 If there are flakes appearing in your hair or on your shoulders, it’s probably dandruff – a chronic condition caused by the fungus Malassezia globosa.